fegle/ewshdecay/README.md

 - i=5 Test input file for the complex dark matter phase at NLO

-- i=6 Test input file for the complex dark matter phase at NLO including the NLO^2 for the h2->h1h1 decay
+- i=6 Test input file for the complex dark matter phase at NLO including the approximate NNLO corrections to the h2->h1h1 decay

-- i=7 Test input file for the complex dark matter phase at NLO including a parameter conversion between two schemes.
+- i=7 Test input file for the complex dark matter phase at NLO including the parameter conversion between two schemes.

 The output is automatically compared to already prepared output files in the /tests/out"i" directories.